 It is important to note the difference between a service animal and an emotional support animal.
 Service animals (typically dogs) have been trained to perform specific tasks that a person is incapable of performing on their own.
 For this reason, service animals are allowed in public spaces where other animals (possibly including emotional support animals) may not be allowed to go.

 Alternatively, emotional support animals are not trained in specific tasks, nor are there as many limitations on the types of animals that qualify; dogs, cats, birds, and even miniature horses can qualify as emotional support animals.
-In Illinois, as with other states, the Fair Housing Act and the Air Carriers Access Act both cover the legal definitions of emotional support animals.
-These laws help protect emotional support animals and their owners when attempting to rent a living space or travel by air.
+In Illinois, as with other states, the Fair Housing Act covers the legal definitions of emotional support animals.
+This law helps protect emotional support animals and their owners when attempting to rent a living space.

 Although employment is covered under the Americans with Disabilities Act, which states that employers cannot discriminate against anyone with a disability, emotional support animals are not protected under this law.
 However, if you have an ESA letter to show your employer in Illinois, you may be allowed to bring them into the workplace.
 This is determined on a case-by-case basis, so if your employer does not approve of having an emotional support animal in the workplace, unfortunately, you must abide by their decision.